In this article:

 The AHA recommends the use of devices that have the upper arm cuff for accuracy, rather than finger or wrist blood pressure monitors.

-Initially, you need to take your blood pressure reading twice a day for a week, once before taking your blood pressure medications in the morning and once in the evening.
+Initially, you need to take your blood pressure reading once before taking your blood pressure medications in the morning and once in the evening for a week.
 Following this, take one or two readings in a month, or as suggested by your doctor.

 Can zinc deficiency cause high blood pressure?

 It has been reported that zinc may participate in blood pressure regulation and the pathogenesis of hypertension.
 However, the results of previous studies on the association between zinc status and blood pressure are controversial.
 (32)

 Is yoga helpful in the management of hypertension?

 Yes.
 It is suspected that daily yoga practice restores the baroreceptor reflex, which plays a key role in maintaining blood pressure by sensing any blood pressure discrepancies.
 (33)